vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 - **Cost/Benefit Analysis:** Fabrikam currently has Software Assurance.
 Provide a high-level cost/benefit analysis of the following options available to Fabrikam:

-    a.
-Maintain current version
+    - Maintain current version

-    b.
-Rehost - Migrate to cloud
+    - Rehost - Migrate to cloud

     **Answer:** Fabrikam has several options they can take advantage of depending on the strategy they choose for each application workload.

-    a.
-If they are not in a position to upgrade a given system immediately, they can purchase Extended Security Updates.
+    - If they are not in a position to upgrade a given system immediately, they can purchase Extended Security Updates.
 Extended Security Updates allows you to purchase up to 3 years of additional security updates for Windows Server and SQL Server 2008 and 2008 R2.

-    b.
-Rehosting to Azure give you the flexibility and scalability of the cloud.
+    - Rehosting to Azure give you the flexibility and scalability of the cloud.
 Fabrikam can take advantage of Azure Hybrid Benefits for Windows and SQL when migrating to Azure.
 Additionally, migrating your virtual machines to Azure virtual machines will get you 3 more years of Extended Security Updates for Windows Server and SQL Server 2008/R2 at no additional charge.

     For Windows Server, Azure Hybrid Benefit saves Fabrikam the OS costs when migrating to an Azure Virtual Machine and an additional 3 years of Extended Security Updates.